Noettie/Containerization-and-deployment-of-nodejs-application/README.md

 1. Create the aks cluster in your region.
 $ az aks create --resource-group nottie-myResourceGroup --name nottieCluster --node-count 2 --generate-ssh-keys --enable-addons monitoring
-If this is your first cluster creation on aks it may be necessary register microsft.insights and microsft.network
+If this is your first cluster creation on aks it may be necessary register microsft.insights and microsft.network.
 $ az provider register --namespace microsoft.insights

 ![registering-msinsights](https://github.com/Noettie/Containerization-and-deployment-of-nodejs-application/assets/108426517/1f52d1d8-4566-4e05-8988-8771ac56ec71)